matthiasschaub/tahuti/inbox.md

 - checkout "JSON" guide on how to parse GUID/UUID
 - checkout "Fetch JSON" guide on how to use threads to fetch exchange
 - use knots (name part of the path) in api `?+`
-- support export of all expenses as backup